 Adult Gerontology Primary Care Nurse Practitioner

-The Adult Gerontology Primary Care Nurse Practitioner degree from Morningside prepares you for the role of an Advanced Practice Nurse functioning as a nurse practitioner.
+The Adult Gerontology Primary Care Nurse Practitioner track in the Master of Science in Nursing (MSN) program from Morningside prepares you for the role of an advanced practice nurse functioning as a nurse practitioner.
 The AGNP track allows you to focus on unique characteristics and issues of the aging population in primary care settings.
+In this role, you will conduct physical exams, diagnose and treat common acute illnesses and injuries, administer treatments, and manage chronic health problems.

 Nurse practitioners will obtain certification in the specialty before entering the practice setting.
 All direct patient care roles will need to achieve certification and state licensure in the specified role for which they were educated.